shopsys/shopsys/docs/introduction/basics-about-package-architecture.md

 `composer create-project` ensures that new project will be created from the latest release of `shopsys/project-base`
 `git clone` creates a new project from current repository master branch
 We do not recommend forking for the same reason.
-Forking also copies the `shopsys/project-base` under your Github account and the copy is public by default, and you probably do not need that.
+Forking also copies the `shopsys/project-base` under your GitHub account and the copy is public by default, and you probably do not need that.

 ### Upgrading
 We know that upgrading should be as easy as possible, ideally without requiring any modification of your code.
-This goal is very hard to achieve while both providing unlimited customizability and innovating the Shopsys Platform itself, as the project’s every customization has to work well with every new release.
+This goal is very hard to achieve while both providing unlimited customizability and innovating Shopsys Platform itself, as the project’s every customization has to work well with every new release.

 #### Framework and modules